-Students with questions about the General Education requirements should meet with a CCS Staff Advisor in room 104 of the CCS Building.
-Go to https://www.ccs.ucsb.edu for hours and appointment information.
+Students with questions about the General Education requirements should meet with a CCS Staff Advisor.

 General Provisions Governing All Degree Candidates

 1. Courses in the student's major may be used to fulfill the related General Education requirement.

 2. Courses taken to satisfy the General Education requirements may also be applied simultaneously to the American History and Institutions & Ethnicity requirement.